simoneldevig/json-gui/.github/CONTRIBUTING.md

 - **Hotfix/bugxfix branches** ➡ hotfix/[issue-id]-[your-branch-name]
 - **Docs branches** ➡ docs/[issue-id]-[your-branch-name]

+# Issues
+Please use the issue templates when creating issues.
+Issues that haven't used or filled out the template will be closed without further notice.

 # Creating pull-requests
 Please fill out the pull-request template when creating pull-requests.
-Pull-requests that hasn't used or filled out the template will be closed without further notice.
+Pull-requests that haven't used or filled out the template will be closed without further notice.

+# Commit convention
+When contributing to the project, your commits should use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) convention since commits is used to automatically generate changelogs.

 # Getting Started